This page was updated on 19 September 2022. To view changes, please see page updates

 The safety assessment helps identify any immediate harm indicators that exist in a family’s household.
 Practitioners then need to determine if an immediate safety plan can be developed with the parents and the safety and support network to mitigate the risk, if immediate harm indicators are identified.

-Prepare to assess immediate safety
+Preparing to assess immediate safety

 When completing a safety assessment, gather information from a wide variety of sources.
 Practitioners engage with families, children, young people and communities whose culture, ethnicity, economic status, age, gender, spirituality and sexual orientation may differ greatly from their own.
 Practitioners can be influenced by their own personal experiences and therefore biased when assessing others where difference exists.
 This is why it is essential that information is gathered not just from the family but the extended family, the network and cultural elders or advisors to ensure practitioners make a rigorous and balanced assessment.